hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 - When requesting information or feedback from the user through a form.
 Instead, use a [Modal](/components/modal) or consider moving the content to its own page.
 - When displaying overly complex information, consider moving the content to its own page.

-A Flyout is best used in scenarios where secondary information or functions benefit from being accessible or previewed in the same page, but aren't suited for their own page.
-This is a conscious recommendation to reduce the confusion between the Flyout and Modal, which have very similar interaction patterns.
+A Flyout is best used in scenarios where secondary information or functions benefit from being accessed or previewed in the same page.
+This limited recommendation is a conscious one to reduce the confusion between the Flyout and Modal, which have very similar interaction patterns.

 #### Preview content